Gladstone, Queensland: Climate

+Gladstone experiences a tropical savannah climate (Koppen: Aw), with a wet season from October to March and a dry season from April to September.
+Moderated by Coral Sea, the town is one of the southernmost places in Australia to have this classification.
+The average annual rainfall is 874.0 mm, with a summer maximum.
+Extreme temperatures in Gladstone have ranged from 4.4 C on 13 July 1960 to 42.0 C on 12 March 2007.

 Industry

 Gladstone's primary industries are mining-related.
 The Port of Gladstone is the fifth-largest multi-commodity port in Australia and the world's fourth-largest coal-exporting terminal.
 The port consists of a number of wharves and terminal facilities.
 Boyne Wharf is used by the Boyne Island aluminium smelter and was opened in August 1982.
 The western harbour basin has been expanded, primarily to allow increased exports of liquified natural gas (LNG).
 Furthermore, in 2016, a plant was constructed on Curtis Island to produce and export LNG, a construction project that contributed heavily to city's population and housing boom.
 Major exports include coal, alumina, aluminium, cement products, sodium cyanide and ammonium nitrate.
 Each year 50 million tonnes of coal passes through the port, making up 70% of the total exports.

-Gladstone harbor is within the World Heritage Area of the Great Barrier Reef and has historically supported a thriving seafood industry.
+Gladstone harbour is within the World Heritage Area of the Great Barrier Reef and has historically supported a thriving seafood industry.
 In August 2011, a Fisheries Queensland spokesman said they received reports of fish with milky eyes.
 A spokesman from the Gladstone Fish Markets claimed that diseased fish were still being caught in large numbers in November 2011.
 Losses to the local seafood industry have been estimated at A$36 million a year.

 Gladstone is also a tourism destination, with cruise ships regularly docking at the port.